whitaker-io/machine/README.md

 type Remover[T Identifiable] func(index int, d T) bool
 ```

-These all implement the `Component` which can be use to provide a `Vertex`.
-The `Vertex` is the main building block of a
+These all implement the `Component` interface, which can be use to provide a `Vertex` instance.
+The `Vertex` type is the main building block of a
-`Stream` under the covers and can be used individually for testing of very simple single operations.
+`Stream`.
+The builder method creates these under the covers, and they can be used individually for testing of single operations.

 ```golang